tonio-lora/scenario-based-labs/Retail/FAQ.md

 ##  What is the difference between the `demo` and `lab` modes?

-These scenerios are designed for two use cases:
+These scenarios are designed for two use cases:

-+   **Demo** - a field person wants to show how cosmosdb works with a retail type environment with AI built into it.
++   **Demo** - a field person wants to show how Cosmos DB works with a retail type environment with AI built into it.
 They just want to fire up an environment and go.

 +   **Lab** - an attendee or Microsoft customer/partner wants to do all the work from scratch and setup the environment to learn how to work with CosmosDB at an intimate level, and to see how to integrate AI into a solution.

 ##  I got an error about multiple subscriptions named the same

-The script expects that you do not have more than one subscription with the same name when it enumrates the results.
+The script expects that you do not have more than one subscription with the same name when it enumerates the results.

 ##  I'm getting errors in later parts of the script, what gives?